PX4/PX4-Devguide/en/simulation/multi-vehicle-simulation.md

-# Multi-Vehicle Simulation
+# Multi-Vehicle Simulation with Gazebo

-This tutorial explains how to simulate multiple UAV vehicles using Gazebo and SITL.
+This topic explains how to simulate multiple UAV vehicles using Gazebo and SITL (Linux only).

+> **Tip** If you don't need a feature provided by Gazebo or ROS, [Multi-Vehicle Simulation with JMAVSim](../simulation/multi_vehicle_jmavsim.md) is easier to set up.

 It demonstrates an example setup that opens the Gazebo client GUI showing two Iris vehicles in an empty world.
 You can then control the vehicles with *QGroundControl* and MAVROS in a similar way to how you would manage a single vehicle.

-> **Note** This is tested only in Linux.

 ## Required